The Residence Hall

-15. The resident will furnish all bed linens (extra long twin), personal towels, blankets, and pillows.
+- The resident will furnish all bed linens (extra long twin), personal towels, blankets, and pillows.

 No painting or wall repair is to be done.
 Tape and/or nails should not be used to hang pictures.
 Decorations and other items may not be hung from the suspended ceiling or sprinkler heads.

-20. The resident is expected to attend routine and special meetings called by the RA and is encouraged to take part in the social, recreational, and devotional activities arranged for members of the living unit.
+- The resident is expected to attend routine and special meetings called by the RA and is encouraged to take part in the social, recreational, and devotional activities arranged for members of the living unit.

-22. All residents are expected to check-out in person with an RA.
+- All residents are expected to check-out in person with an RA.
 All personal belongings should be out of the room and the room should be clean.
 Failure to follow check-out guidelines will result in an improper check-out fine of $50.
 Any personal belongings left in the room will be disposed of and the resident may be charged a disposal fee.
 Residents will also be charged a cleaning fee if the room is not clean.
 Damages that cannot be assessed to one person will be split amongst all roommates.

-23. Screens and glass inserts are not to be removed from windows.
+- Screens and glass inserts are not to be removed from windows.

-25. Residents are responsible for their guests and their actions.
+- Residents are responsible for their guests and their actions.
 Guests are to be escorted by a host resident at all times.
 A guest is any person not assigned to live in the room or apartment.
 Roommate(s) must agree with the guest being in the room.

-The total number of people allowed in each residence hall room:
+In accordance with St. Paul fire code, the total number of people allowed in each residence hall room: